 What Is The Difference In CBD Products?

-Ever feel a little confused about the difference between broad spectrum CBD, full spectrum CBD, and isolate CBD?
+Ever feel a little confused about the difference in CBD products when it comes to broad spectrum CBD, full spectrum CBD, and isolate CBD?
 We understand!
 We’re breaking down the difference in today’s blog post!

 Full spectrum CBD is an extract from any and all parts of the cannabis/hemp plant that contains all compounds found naturally occurring in the plant used to make the extract, including terpenes, essential oils, and other cannabinoids.
 This type of extract/product is minimally refined, leaving most of the cannabinoids and terpenes intact and in the oil.